chanan/BlazorDB/README.md

 ## Associations

-So far, only one to one associations work.

 Associations work in the same context.
 If you have an object in another object that is not in the context, it will be serialized to localStorage as one "complex" document.

 For example, in `Context.cs` only Person is in the Context and Address is not.
 Therefore, Person will contain Address, and Address will not be a seperate object.